jonatns/oyl-sdk/README.md

 TODO

-- Pack bcoin as a module that runs in browser
+- Pack bcoin Classes as a module that runs in browser

+- Use bclient to make rpc requests

+- Identify inscription from address (DONE)

-- Identify utxo with inscription
+- Identify inscription from address (DONE)

-- Create send inscription
+- Write send inscription

-- Create send BTC
+- Write send BTC

+- Write cli.ts so there is a command line client to test

+- Write tests